*This post contains affiliate links, if you click on a link I make a small commission with no charge to you

-Rome gave me my best and worst experiences during my time in Italy, starting when I boarded the train from Grado and realized I had left my credit card with my boyfriend.
+Rome gave me my best and worst experiences during my time in Italy, starting when I boarded the train from Grado and realized I had left my credit card with my boyfriend (who is now my husband).

-By this point I was so overwhelmed by the whole situation that I rushed to the nearest washroom, shut myself into a stall and sobbed.
+By this point I was so overwhelmed by the whole situation that I rushed to the nearest washroom, shut myself into a stall and sobbed for a short time.
 Yup, sobbed.
-I had no idea where my hotel was, how I would get there, what I was thinking travelling by myself to such a place, basically I was a mess.
+I had no idea where my hotel was, how I would get there, what I was thinking traveling by myself to such a place, basically I was a mess.

-Eventually I pulled myself together and found a payphone where I called my hotel and found out how to get there.
-I had chosen a hotel close to the airport for convenience sake, but it was extremely far from the city and not well connected.
+Eventually I pulled myself together and found a payphone (because I didn’t have a cell phone at the time) where I called my hotel and found out how to get there.
+The main reason I had chosen a hotel close to the airport was for convenience sake, but it was extremely far from the city and not well connected.
 Pro Tip: If you have the time to spend in Rome, stay within the city, it’s not worth staying near the airport.

 After a goodnight sleep I was ready to head into Rome for my one-day whirlwind tour.
-If you have only one day in Rome these are the top things to do.
+Ancient Rome is something I was taught about as a kid and there are tons of movies about it that makes everyone curious to visit.
+For first-time visitors, Rome can be extremely daunting, especially if you are only there for a short visit.
+If you have only one day in Rome these are the top things to do around the historic center.

-Best sites to see in Rome in one day
+Best sites to see in Rome: a one day itinerary

 The Sistine Chapel is spectacular, albeit it is hard to really enjoy its beauty when you are elbow to elbow with 100s of 1000s of other people and a booming voice overhead constantly telling you not to take photos.
 Unfortunately, that kind of ruined it a bit for me, but I still couldn’t help but be in awe of the ancient and meticulously maintained artwork.